-Drinking around the world is a time-honored tradition at Walt Disney World’s Epcot theme park.
-The idea is simple: stop in each country and drink one beverage at each location.
+Drinking around the world at Epcot is a time-honored tradition at Walt Disney World.
+The idea is simple: stop in each country and drink one beverage at each location- with bonus stops during Epcot’s Food & Wine Festival.
+Here are some options to consider on your next drink around the world trip at Epcot.

-With 11 permanent countries represented, I salute (or salut!) those that can complete this challenge.
+With 11 permanent countries represented, I salute (or salut!) those that can complete the Drinking Around the World challenge.
 And it’s not just for the alcoholic drinkers; non-alcoholic options count too!

 But let’s be real: it’s usually the boozehounds who think this is a good idea.